jbogatay/docker-sickrage/README.md

         -v /mytvdir:/tv \
         -v /myblackholedir:/blackhole \
         -v /etc/localtime:/etc/localtime:ro \
-        -e SICK_UID=500 -e SICK_GID=500 \
+        -e APP_UID=500 -e APP_GID=500 \
         jbogatay/sickrage

 Change directory mappings as appropriate (myconfigdir, mydownloaddir, tv, blackhole).

-SICK_UID and SICK_GID are optional, but will default to 500/500.
+APP_UID and APP_GID are optional, but will default to 500/500.
 Specify the UID/GID that corresponds to the **HOST** UID/GID you want to own the downloads, config and tv directories.